docccdev/evokit/docs/getting-started/quick-start.md

 );
 ```

-#### 2. Advanced usage
+#### 2. Advanced

-> Recommend using advanced usage.
+> Recommend using advanced mode.
 To do this, you will need to create a UI folder in the project where the configured blocks.

 ```
 ├── UI/